pytest-dev/pytest-inline/README.md

 ## Example
 The regular expression (Line 5) in this code snippet checks if variable name matches a regex for a pattern that ends in a colon and has at least one digit
 The inline test (Line 6) that we write for target statement (Line 5) consists of three parts:
-- Declaration with Here() constructor
+- Declaration with itest() constructor
 - Assigning inputs with given() function calls
 - Specifying test oracles with check_*() function calls